 What About Soil and Water?

 When it comes to water requirements, the palmetto is highly tolerant to drought and will thrive on only rainfall once established.
 However, after planting and for the first few months while it’s establishing itself in the landscape, water regularly.
-Depending on local weather conditions, irrigating one to two times weekly is sufficient.

 Is It Easy to Maintain?